GoogleCloudPlatform/django-demo-app-unicodex/docs/zz_debugging.md

 ---

-## Still more database issues
+## Still more database issues?

-TODO(glasnt); doc how to check IAM permissions for cloud build <-> cloud sql access
+Check you have configured the correct IAM settings.

+Locate the [IAM permissions page](https://console.cloud.google.com/iam-admin/iam) in the Cloud Console, and confirm that the `unicodex service account` has Cloud SQL Client and Cloud Run admin roles.

+Locate the [Cloud Build settings page](https://console.cloud.google.com/cloud-build/settings/service-account) in the Cloud Console, and confirm that the `Cloud Run` GCP service is set to `ENABLED`.
 ---

 Did you encounter a different problem?
-[Log an issue](https://github.com/GoogleCloudPlatform/django-demo-app-unicodex/issues)
+[Log an issue](https://github.com/GoogleCloudPlatform/django-demo-app-unicodex/issues).

 ---